 The only sources of outcry appear to come from the ignorant, and those with a vested interest in ideological pacifism.
 Not from a position of morality or legality.

 Ultimately, this is a debate that will fall upon opinion.
-If you think al-Awlaki’s killing was illegal, you’ll likely never your mind.
+If you think al-Awlaki’s killing was illegal, you’ll likely never change your mind.
 Same goes for those who think it was legally justified.
 Each individual will have to decide for themselves if international law, US law, or Yemeni law should reign supreme.